trans/march5/DESIGN-II.md

-During compilation the interface can be synthesized automatically by inspecting each exported word: lift its parameter/result types and accumulated effect set into the \`symbols\` array so the contract always mirrors the actual graph semantics.
+During compilation the interface can be synthesized automatically by inspecting each exported word: lift its parameter/result types and accumulated effect set into the `names` array so the contract always mirrors the actual graph semantics.

+> **Terminology note:** entries are stored under `names` rather than `words`
+> to avoid clashing with the canonical `word` objects themselves and to leave
+> room for future exports that are not direct word entrypoints (e.g., globals or
+> dict entries).
+Tooling should treat each `name` record as a reference to a
+> concrete word CID.

 ### RAM View (Compiler-only)